prototypefund/open-theater-client-capacitorjs/README.md

 The App can be used in 3 ways:

-1) as a WebApp to be run in the browser
+1) as a WebApp to be run in the browser (ATTENTION: broken atm for all things provisioning for large file chaching on disk not possible in the browser, plan is to keep it this way and make trigger Client work in web midterm.)
 2) as an App wrapped with CapacitorJS for iOS
 3) as an App wrapped with CapacitorJS for Android